-

 •

 I love exploring dishes not from my culture and country.
 From these adventures, I found that in certain cuisines, alcoholic beverages often appear on the ingredient list.
-For myself and those who choose to not use alcohol in their cooking, we will have to make certain decisions if they want to attempt these recipes.…
+For myself and those who choose to not use alcohol in their cooking, we will have to make certain decisions if we want to attempt these recipes.…

 -